Preimplantation Genetic Testing (PGT/PGS)

 Cost of preimplantation genetic testing

 Preimplantation genetic testing can add between $4000 to $7000 to the cost of an IVF cycle.
-The costs are due to the sampling required and for genetic testing.
+The costs are due to the sampling required and genetic testing.

 Who should use PGD?

 PGD, or PGT-M, is recommended for anyone who is a known carrier of a gene that leads to a condition you do not want to give to a child.
-PGS, or PGT-A and/or PGT-SR, is suggested for women who have a history of miscarriage, who are older, or who simply have personal reasons for testing.
+PGS, or PGT-A and/or PGT-SR, is suggested for women who have a history of miscarriage, who are older, or who have personal reasons for testing.